smurawski/blog/_posts/2016-01-20-what-do-you-expect-from-windows-containers.markdown

 ## What they are and what they aren't

-I've been fielding a lot of questions about windows containers, so here's a quick brain dump of some common misconceptions.
+I've been fielding a lot of questions about windows containers, so here's a quick brain dump of one of the common misconceptions.
 One of the biggest is whether or not you can run multiple versions of Windows server in containers.

 ### I can run different major OS versions in containers - FALSE